schollz/pitter-patter/README.md

 - K1 + K2: clear visible
 - K1 + K3: clear all

+fun things: goto `TRACK X` and randomize with `randomize` parameter and have it evolve with `evolve` parameter.

 the supercollider engine uses `mx.samples` which you can optionally install:

 ```shell